No more 'kitten slaughterhouse': Government halts deadly cat experiments

 Rep. Brian Mast, R-Fla., lead co-sponsor of the KITTEN Act, said, “With all the awful reports coming out, it was clear that Americans opposed USDA’s cruel testing on kittens.
 This is a decisive victory against government animal abuse and wasteful spending.”

-Anthony Bellotti, the founder of the White Coat Waste Project, which combats wasteful government spending on animal testing and had campaigned against the cat experiments, called the move "a historic victory for taxpayers and animals."
+Anthony Bellotti, the founder of the White Coat Waste Project, which combats wasteful government spending on animal testing and had waged a year-long campaign against the cat experiments, called the move "a historic victory for taxpayers and animals."

 "After 3,000-plus kittens killed and $22 million squandered, we applaud the USDA for its wise decision to permanently end its taxpayer-funded kitten experiments and adopt out the survivors," Bellotti said, adding that he was "elated" that "the USDA’s kitten slaughterhouse has finally been relegated to the litterbox of history."